 3.OBSERVE THEM - preferably when they don't know you are watching!
 Even if they pass 1 & 2 it doesn't mean that they are a great trainer, and I personally think you deserve a great trainer.
 Are they watching and coaching their client while the exercises are being performed?
 Are they really?
 Or are they just going through the motions?
 If they are really watching the client then they won't be looking the client in the eyes the whole time.
 They will be changing position so that they can better see how the exercises are being performed.
 They will be moving around the client, maybe gently guiding the client's movement.
 They will be totally engaged in what their client is doing.

 4.LISTEN - we all need motivation when exercising but if your trainer is just pushing you on with no other guidance, then just get your mate to come along and cheer you on!
 You should be receiving feedback on your movements.
 EVERYONE needs feedback, even trainers need feedback on their training.
-And counting!
-If they are just counting, really, get an App on your phone.
+Are they just counting while you are performing the exercises?
+If all they do is count, then really, just get an App on your phone.
 This is NOT personal training.
 You should be receiving feedback on how you are performing the movements.
 PERSONAL feedback for you.
 Not generic - sit back, push here, bend knees, stand tall, engage abs - kind of feedback - although you will need some of this to get you started in the movements.
 For example: step ups on box - your trainer should be able to see HOW you are stepping up on the box - are you pushing through the lead leg and standing tall - this shows that your glutes, posterior chain and core are coping adequately with the exercise; or are you dragging yourself up by rounding your back and pulling your shoulders up?
 If it's the last one, then this exercise should be changed or removed from your programme at this time.
 Again, number 3, WATCH them training others.

 5.QUESTION - Remember the Personal Trainer Award qualification briefly covers many subjects, giving basic knowledge on things like nutrition and posture.
 If these are things that you are interested in changing then find a trainer who has further qualifications in these subjects.
 ASK your trainer questions about the choices that they make for you.
 Consider how you FEEL when doing an exercise.
 This also applies in classes - do not just blindly follow what you are told.
 If something feels wrong then it probably is!
 Maybe your technique is wrong - this shouldn't (but can) happen in PT, this is much more likely to happen in a class where one instructor is leading a large group of people.
 Our bodies are very good at performing movements that may look right but we are feeling it in the wrong place - this is often due to compensations in movement, something that can happen from holding positions for long periods of time, repetitive movement, poor posture, injury.
 Most people have some kind of compensation.
 Does your trainer understand this?
 If you have a desk job or hold a posture for a long period of time - standing, moving in a certain way repetitively, then it is highly likely that you will have compensations.
 THINK about how the exercises feel to you.